-- While linked to the vehicle, start the engine, then press and release the LD/M button.

-- The "Test Modes" menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Live Data

-Menu, then press the ENTER

-button.

-- The "Live Data" menu displays.

-- - The "Record Live Data Menu" displays.

-- 5. When the "Record by Manual Trigger" screen displays, select the desired trigger point as follows:
+- While linked to the vehicle, start the engine, then press and release the LD/M without button. - The "Mode Selection Menu" displays. - Use the UP △ and DOWN ▽ buttons, as necessary, to highlight Live Data, then press the ENTER ⊕ button. - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - When the "Record by Manual Trigger" screen displays, select the desired trigger point as follows:

-The Scan Tool is capable of recording approximately 100 frames of Live Data.
+⇒ The Scan Tool is capable of recording approximately 100 frames of Live Data.
 Record by DTC trigger lets you select the point in time at which you wish the Scan Tool to begin recording Live Data.
 You can set the trigger point to record the 100 frames of data before an event (when the DTC was set), after the event, or in the middle (50 frames before and 50 frames after the event.

+Live Data Mode RECORDING (CAPTURING) LIVE DATA

+Middle

+End Press LD/M to exit
-- Beginning records approximately 100 frames of Live Data after the ENTER ⊕ button was pressed. - Middle records approximately 50 frames of Live Data before and 50 frames after the ENTER ⊕ button was pressed.

-- End records approximately 100 frames of Live Data before the ENTER ⊕ button was pressed. - - A "One moment please. . ." message shows on the display.
-When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays.
+- Beginning records approximately 100 frames of Live Data after the ENTER $\Theta$ button was pressed. - Middle records approximately 50 frames of Live Data before and 50 frames after the ENTER 🕑 button was pressed. - End records approximately 100 frames of Live Data before the ENTER $\bigcirc$ button was pressed. - 6.
+Use the UP $\triangle$ and DOWN $\bigcirc$ buttons, as necessary, to select the desired trigger point, then press the ENTER $\Theta$ button. - "One Α moment please. message shows on the display.
+When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays. - 7.
+Put the engine in the operating condition where the problem manifests itself.

+Record Live Data Manual Trigger mode

+Beginning \-----

-- Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
-When the problem occurs, press and release the ENTER ⊕ button. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please. . ." message shows on the display, along with the number of the frame being recorded.
+- If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
+When the problem occurs, press and release the ENTER button. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please. . . " message shows on the display, along with the number of the frame being recorded. - When recording is complete, a confirmation screen displays, asking if you would like to view the recorded data.
+Use the UP $(\triangle)$ and DOWN (¬) buttons, as necessary, to select Yes or No, as desired, then press the ENTER 🕑 button.

-If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-by-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 67 for details).
+If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-by-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 62 for details).
 If No is selected, the display returns to the "Mode Selection Menu".

-9. You can exit the "Record Live Data Mode" at any time by pressing the LD/M button as necessary to return to the "Live Data Menu."
+9. You can exit the "Record Live Data Mode" at any time by pressing and holding the LD/M C button until the "System Test Menu" displays.